Stroud: History

-Further schools include Amberley Parochial School, Nailsworth School and Woodchester School.

 Secondary schools

 There are three secondary schools in Stroud.

 Archway School is a County Council maintained comprehensive school offering an 11-to-18 education for children in Stroud, Rodborough and Cainscross.

 There are also two state-funded selective schools, Marling School and Stroud High School.
 These former grant-maintained and foundation schools became academies in 2011.
 Both schools can trace their history back to the founding of Marling School in 1889 and Stroud High School which was founded in 1904 as the Girls' Endowed School.
 They continued to be grammar schools long after the comprehensive school became the norm in secondary education, and their future was the subject of long-running controversy.
 The two schools previously shared a mixed sixth form, called the Downfield Sixth Form, which worked in a three-way consortium with Archway Sixth Form and South Gloucestershire and Stroud College.

 Other secondary schools include Maidenhill School in Stonehouse, Thomas Keble School in Eastcombe, and the private Wycliffe College in Stonehouse.